Current 2013 issue highlights: Reviews of the O'Day 322 and Hunter 29.5 and a Chris Craft Capitan refit.

 Other New article collections

-Two other new Archive eXtractions, which are downloadable collections of articles published in Good Old Boat.
-Boatbuilders is a collection of PDF articles about the companies that built our good old boats.
+We've added yet another new Archive eXtraction to the downloadable collections of articles published in Good Old Boat.
+This time it's Boat Reviews 28-30 Footers.
+It extends our Boat Reviews of 25-27 footers, and accompanies the recent Boatbuilders (about the companies that built our good old boats) and Boat Designers (about the people who designed our good old sailboats).
 Archive eXtractions are available at www.audioseastories.com, our downloads site.

 Facebook Following Grows!